-If you don’t have a walking trail nearby that you can access 2–3 times per week, try a staircase workout or set the incline on the treadmill at the gym.
+If you don’t have a walking trail nearby that you can access 2–3 times per week, try a staircase workout or set the incline on the treadmill.
 Just remember to change your technique slightly.
 Lean forward as you climb, take shorter steps and bend your knees more than you would normally.

 USE YOUR ARMS